 As travelers, we like to go out and learn about the world “outside.”
-But we often forget to take advantage of what’s right in front of us in our home towns or states or countries.
-We have great chances to learn about the history of where we are from, as long as we’re willing to play tourist both abroad AND at home.
+But we often forget to take advantage of what’s right in front of us in our hometowns or states or countries.
+We have great chances to learn about the history of where we’re from, as long as we’re willing to play tourist both abroad AND at home.

-Takeaway: If you are sad you can’t travel right now, go be a tourist in your own city.
+Takeaway: If you’re sad you can’t travel right now, go be a tourist in your own city.
 I bet you’ll see and learn a lot.

 I was hoping to be able to get way ahead on writing my book and some blog posts while I was home, but that hasn’t happened at all.
 I’ll need another “vacation” somewhere soon.

-Once I’m back in Europe on the 13th of September, I’ll be touring Germany and dressing up in lederhosen during Oktoberfest.
-I’m there for five very beer-fueled days before it’s off to explore Central Europe and then Japan before returning to one of my favorite places on earth – Thailand.
+Once I’m back in Europe on September 13th, I’ll be touring Germany and dressing up in lederhosen during Oktoberfest.
+I’m there for five very beer-fueled days before it’s off to explore Central Europe and then Japan before returning to one of my favorite places on earth: Thailand.

 Until Thailand, it will be non-stop.
-But I’ve charged up the travel batteries over the last 10 days, and am ready once again to explore the world.
+But I’ve charged up the travel batteries over the last 10 days, and I’m ready once again to explore the world.